 - Unique collection development ventures

 - Preservation, description, and access to analog, born-digital, or hybrid collections

-- Session/Poster title and type
+- Session title and intended format

 - Main contact’s information and any other participants

 Proposals will be evaluated on clarity, originality, diversity of content and speaker representation, and completeness of proposal and presenters.
 We encourage proposals from students*, new professionals*, first time presenters and attendees, as well as individuals from related professions, including those from outside of Ohio.